timmarkhuff/fridgemon/README.md

 </div>

 #### 3D Printing the Enclosure
 When it came time to 3D print the touchscreen enclosure, we realized we had to make a few modifications to our design.
 First, our design was too large to fit on the Ultimaker printer bed in the orientation we wanted.
-We simplied the design a bit so that it was no longer a full enclosure, but rather a facade, which worked fine for prototyping purposes.
+We simplified the design a bit so that it was no longer a full enclosure, but rather a facade, which worked fine for prototyping purposes.

 We included two narrows slits into which the touchscreen edges would slide and be held tightly in place.
 Unfortunately in our first 3D print, these slits were a little two narrow, and the screen would not fit.